-The Exchange e-mail system supports accounts for both individuals and groups (for example, academic or administrative departments, or student organizations).
+The Exchange e-mail system supports accounts for both individuals and groups (for example, academic or administrative departments).
 Unlike individual mailboxes, departmental mailboxes are accessible by a list of users who are identified by their Ohio IDs.
 Users on the list may have different permissions; some may only be able to read mail, and others may have permission to modify and delete messages.

 Departmental mailboxes can be accessed by an e-mail client that uses the Exchange protocol (Outlook, Entourage, OWA).
 Each departmental mailbox user must have a valid Exchange account.

 When accessing a departmental mailbox from an individual user's Outlook 2007/2010 profile on a PC, the "From:" address defaults to the individual's address, not the departmental mailbox address.
 This means that replies to messages sent by the individual will go to their individual mail inbox NOT the departmental mailbox by default.
 "Sent Items" and "Deleted Items" will also be stored in the individual user's folders, NOT the departmental account.
 It is possible to manually update the "From:" address on each outgoing message, and to drag and drop messages from "Sent Items" in the individual's folder to the departmental mailbox folder, but not recommended since it requires the user to do this manually for each and every message.
 The "From:" address in Entourage 2008/Outlook 2011 for Mac will default to the account you are actively using when you create the new message.
 PLEASE BE SURE ALL USERS OF THIS DEPARTMENTAL MAILBOX UNDERSTAND THIS DESIGN BEHAVIOR.

 To request a departmental mailbox, please visit http://www.ohio.edu/oitech to place a work order.
 Please include the following information: